rocktrees/StoryWriter/Readme.md

 I did this by leaning into prompt engineering.
 By outlining clear directions and framework, this software is able to take just a file of bullet points and stitch it together cohesively.

 The way I decided to go about this was to feed the LLM one point at a time.
 This way, the story is written section by section in isolation to the future.
-This might allow the story to take a life on its own, and not have the beginning parts of the story be influenced by the later points.
+This might allow the story to take a life on its own, and not have the beginning parts be influenced by the later points.

 # Features